bottlepy/bottle/docs/tutorial.rst

     response.set_header('Set-Cookie', 'name=value')
     response.add_header('Set-Cookie', 'name2=value2')

-Please not that this is just an example.
+Please note that this is just an example.
 If you want to work with cookies, read :ref:`ahead <tutorial-cookies>`.

 .. _tutorial-cookies: